-This page features photographs of the main Bell Punch and Sumlock-Anita Electronics buildings remaining in 2003 and 2004.
+This page features photographs of the main Bell Punch and Sumlock-Anita Electronics sites remaining in 2003 and 2004.

 The Sales Headquarters in London

 The first sales head office was at 1 Albemarle Street, London, W1., off Picadilly.
-It then moved directly across Picadilly to 39 St. James's Street, London, SW1.
+It then moved directly across Piccadilly to 39 St. James's Street, London, SW1.

 The first London head sales office at 1 Albemarle Street.
 The entrance is in shadow through the second archway, see below.

-The later London head sales office was at 39 St. James's Street, which is part of the block of buildings in the distance, across Picadilly.
+The later London head sales office was at 39 St. James's Street, which is part of the block of buildings in the distance, across Piccadilly.

 The entrance to 1 Albemarle Street, "Albemarle House".